imadmali/data-engineering/platforms/elasticsearch.md

 | v1 |  long |
 | v2 |  keyword (this gets normalized to lowercase) |

-Now that the table is defined we can insert some records.
-This is similar to the `INSERT INTO` SQL command.
+Now that the index is defined we can insert some documents.
+This is similar to the `INSERT INTO` SQL command, which is used to insert records into a table.

 ```bash
 curl -X PUT \